Benton Snail Bee High Content Essence Review: Sexy Magic Sauce

 When treating acne scars or wrinkles the priority should be on boosting collagen production as this is the best way to remodel the indentations and dips left behind in the skin.
 So the addition of Human Oligopeptide-1 here, is an awesome plus if you’re trying to fix these concerns.
-In fact, I always use the Benton Snail Bee High Content Essence after dermarolling to get an additional boost of collagen production.

 This essentially works by tricking your body into thinking it got a bee sting which increases blood flow to stimulate collagen and elastin production.
 Again, two things which are great for acne scarring, wrinkles, and plumping up the skin.
 However, the science on whether it actually does this isn’t entirely conclusive yet.
 Let’s quickly summarize the research out there.